 This list includes some of my favorite Manhattan Chinese restaurants that feature dumplings, dim sum and more.
 They are mostly found around Chinatown with a few outliers on the Lower East Side.
 And while they are a few of my personal favorites (and what I would order from them), there are of course so many that I haven’t had the opportunity to try yet.

 Most of my picks include dim sum or dumplings.
-But there are a few Chineses restaurants offering other dishes that I particularly enjoy.
-And to start, I’d recommend picking one or a two off the list and making your own little tour.
+But there are a few Chineses restaurants offering other delicious foods that I particularly enjoy.
+And to start, I’d recommend picking one or a two off the list and making your own little walking food tour.

-Nom Wah Tea Parlor is located in a small alley in Chinatown.
+Nom Wah Tea Parlor is located in a small alley.
 While there are many places that may do dim sum as well if not better than Nom Wah, its history sets this spot apart.
-The Doyers Street location is one of the oldest dumpling houses in New York City, open since 1920 when it operated as a tea parlor and bakery.
-Since COVID they have added outdoor seating and are now taking reservations on Resy.
+The Doyers Street location is one of the oldest dumpling houses in New York City, open since 1920 when it operated as a tea parlor and bakery making it a great stop on a Chinatown tour.
+Since COVID they have added outdoor seating to accommodate social distancing and are now taking reservations on Resy.
 I’d recommend going right around when it opens at 11AM since a line often builds quickly.

-While many traditional dim sum houses are categorized by push carts filled with plates of dumplings and pastries, at Nom Wah you order off a checklist menu.
 I personally love their steamed rice rolls with shrimp – sheets of rice gluten are rolled with small steamed shrimp and served with soy sauce.
 I also love the rice roll with fried dough where the rice rolls encase airy pieces of fried dough for a unique contrast of textures.
 The large “original egg roll” has vegetable and chicken filling encased in a thin omelet shell rather than egg roll wrapper, served golden brown and crispy.
-Back in January 2021 we would go a lot and sit outside.
-The pork buns warmed us up!

 What to order: steamed rice roll, rice roll with fried dough and the “original” egg roll